Eager to learn more?

 In addition to the above mentioned entry requirements, you must attend an aptitude test.

-The uniTEST will assess your general aptitude within the following areas:
+The uniTEST assesses your academic aptitude within the following areas, and of which are equally weighted:

 Sønderborg – 10 programme spots available

-The Credit Transfer programme taught in English is offered in both Odense and Sønderborg.
-Check more information here.
+The Credit Transfer programme taught in English is offered in Sønderborg.

 How to get the Danish State Education Grant (SU) for the Special Bachelor course of study